 The simulation setup consists of an electromagnetic solver using the Yee algorithm.
 The laser pulse is launched from the left side of the window using an expression launcher at the boundary.
 MALs are used on the transverse sides of the window to absorb outgoing waves.
 The plasma is represented by macro-particles which are moved using the Boris push.
 The particles are variably weighted to represent the density ramp.
 The nitrogen atoms are represented using a fluid neutral gas.
 The different excited levels of the nitrogen and electrons product of the ionization are represented through variably weighted macro-particles.
-The ionization process takes place in MonteCarlo interactions, using the modified time-resolved ADK formula [CES+12].
+The ionization process takes place in MonteCarlo interactions, using the modified time-resolved ADK formula [?].

-- Proceed to the Run Window by pressing the Run button in the left column of buttons. - This run is computationally intensive, so you click Run in Parallel and select a number of cores equal to the number of physical cores on your machine.
+- Proceed to the Run Window by pressing the Run button in the left column of buttons. - This run is computationally intensive, so you click Run in Parallel and select a number of cores equal to the number of physical cores on your machine. - To see the initial evolution, set the Number of Steps to 1000 and the Dump Periodicity to 500.

-- Unclick Dump at Time Zero checkbox (some of the particles do not show up until dump 1, so one would have to run the createMissingPtcls.py analyzer to fill in dump 0, so it is better to not have the dump 0 data for this example). - To see the initial evolution, set the Number of Steps to 1000 and the Dump Periodicity to 500. - To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane on the right. of the window.
+• To run the file, click on the Run button in the upper left corner of the Logs and Output Files pane on the right. of the window.
 You will see the output of the run in that same pane.
 The run has completed when you see the output, "Engine completed successfully."
 This is shown in Fig. 5.25.